llpeterson/data/multimedia.md

 sequence of discrete video chunks by name, the most common approach for issuing these requests is to use HTTP.
 Each chuck is a separate HTTP GET request with the URL identifying the specific chunk the receiver wants next.
-This general approach is called *HTTP adaptive streaming*.
+When you start downloading a movie, your video player first downloads a *manifest* file that contains nothing more than the URLs for the N $$\times$$ M chunks in the movie, and then it issues a sequence of HTTP requests using the appropriate URL for the situation.
+This general approach is called *HTTP adaptive streaming*, although it has been standardized with different names by various organizations, most notably MPEG's DASH (*Dynamic Adaptive Streaming over HTTP*) and Apple's HLS (*HTTP Live Streaming*).

 ## Audio Compression (MP3)